0xScratch/LFGHO-GHOShare/README.md

 - Unlimit iOS SDK for onramping crypto using fiat payments.
 - Pimlico paymaster and permissionless.js for smart contract deployment.
 - GHO facilitator activity shown using Ethereum Mainnet GraphQL subgraph endpoint.
-- Friends transactions history shown from the event logs of contracts, swaps and transactions using historical balance.
+- Transactions history shown from the event logs of contracts, swaps and transactions using historical balance.
 - Notification alert to sender and receiver for confirmation of funds.

 # Images